opensds/presentations/README.md

 # Presentations

-This repo contains presentations for the conferences that the OpenSDS team has participated in.
+This repo contains presentations for the conferences and meetings that the OpenSDS team has participated in.